indiamaris/CDWM-Projetos-2023/README.md

 <!-- @format -->
+# INDIA games 2023
 # React18 + TypeScript + Vite + Chakra UI +a bunch of cute React Icons

-## Highest Skill Developed in this project:
+## My Highest Skill Developed in this project:

-----check versions and change settings according to current documentation.
+-- to check versions and change settings according to current documentation.

-# INDIA games 2023

-This is the project I built in Ultimate React18 course but it's not exactly the same as the mentor did, I made my changes, I made different choices for icons, I inserted stars and I let my creativity flow.
-After that project I fell having better and solid understanding of React and I am fully able to build real-world applications with React and TypeScript.

-In general, IndiaGames is a video game discovery web app that helps you find new and exciting games to play.
-With IndiaGames, you can search for games by platform, genre, and more.

 ## MY Developed Skills